FGA-DIKU/EHR/corebehrt/common/_overview.md

 ### utils.py
 classes: Data
- - Should we move away from this class?
+ - Should we move away from this class? -> I would keep it, otherwise one needs to pass multiple objects which belong together

 Functional: basically all